openlawteam/tribute-contracts/README.md

 - [ERC20](https://github.com/openlawteam/tribute-contracts/blob/master/docs/extensions/ERC20.md): adds to the DAO the capability of managing and transfer internal tokens between members and/or external accounts.

+- [Executor](https://github.com/openlawteam/tribute-contracts/blob/master/docs/extensions/Executor.md): adds to the DAO the capability of executing delegated calls to other contracts, including contracts that are not part of the DAO, using the EVM instruction `delegatecall`.

 #### Core Contracts

 A core contract is a contract that composes the DAO itself, and directly changes the DAO state without the need of going through an Adapter.
 Ideally a core contract shall never pull information directly from the external world.
 For that we use Adapters and Extensions, and the natural information flow is always from the external world to the core contracts.